KhalfaniW/Martingale-test-R/README.md

 # Martingale-test-R
-A test of stock market data in R
+Another test test of stock market data in R

 The **Martingale** strategy is a strategy were one bets that the price of a stock will go up, if they lose they will bet that it will go up again.
 By doing this they bet that the stock will not be X consecutive downward increments (or "Bears").